 In the past decade, life expectancy has improved considerably and resulted in a fast increase in the number of elderly.
 This is expected to place additional stress on the State pension limit.
 Children spend a longer time at school, enter the work-place later than previously, settle down to having a family later and live longer.
 The average monthly pension was estimated to be €350, which even in relative terms, presents a challenge.
 Nearly 11% of households, including the elderly, were considered to be living in material deprivation.
 This compares to 13% for Estonia.

-The digital age has been embraced in Tallinn with over 90% of homes having a computer and connected to the internet recently been extended to the Airport (tram no. 4) and a new connection to the Port of Tallinn will start construction soon.
+The digital age has been embraced in Tallinn with over 90% of homes having a computer and connected to the internet.

 Connectivity